Jason John Nassau

 Jason John Nassau (1893-1965) was an American astronomer.

-He performed his doctoral studies at Syracuse, and gained his Ph.D. mathematics in 1920.
+He performed his doctoral studies at Syracuse and gained his Ph.D. in mathematics in 1920.
 (His thesis was Some Theorems in Alternants.)
 He then became an assistant professor at the Case Institute of Technology in 1921, teaching astronomy.
 He continued to instruct at that institution, becoming the university's first chair of astronomy from 1924 until 1959 and chairman of the graduate division from 1936 until 1940.
 After 1959 he was professor emeritus.

-From 1924 until 1959 he was also the director of the Case Western Reserve University (CWRU) Warner and Swasey Observatory in Cleveland, Ohio.
+From 1924 until 1959, he was also the director of the Case Western Reserve University (CWRU) Warner and Swasey Observatory in Cleveland, Ohio.
 He was a pioneer in the study of galactic structure.
 He also discovered a new star cluster, co-discovered 2 novae in 1961, and developed a technique of studying the distribution of red (M-class or cooler) stars.

 In 1922, Nassau led the formation of the Cleveland Astronomical Society, "a club among those citizens of Cleveland and vicinity who were interested in astronomy."
 He served as the extant organization's first president for 41 years.